TwinCAT HMI Region and Content

 In our fictitious home automation system we have a yard for the house.
 We need to open the yard door before entering the house.
+We can press the button on our mobile devices to open it.
 We should be able to open the door by our HMI even we can scan the car registration plate so the door can be opened when a particular car comes in front of the gate.
 We control the gate remotely by using our automation system.
 We can open and close the gate by using the HMI.

 => We create content for the yard gate to display button and the status of the gate, the following two images show the design and actual live view.

 The following image is the design view of the YardDoor.content